Enrolling adults 60 years of age or older who may be at risk for developing a bloodstream infection caused by E. coli

 - Participants in the study will be assigned to one of four Subsets: Investigational Vaccine No Subset, Investigational Vaccine Immunogenicity Subset, Investigational Vaccine Safety Subset, Investigational Vaccine Safety and Immunogenicity Subset

-- The study will be conducted in North America, Europe, and Asia-Pacific
+- The study will be conducted across multiple countries including in North America, South America, Europe and Asia Pacific, which, includes New Zealand and Australia.

 What are the parts to the study?

-On Study Day 1, the study team will verify eligibility criteria and participants will review and sign the Informed Consent Form (ICF) before study participants are randomized and the investigational vaccine (ExPEC9V) or placebo is administered.
-During the Day 1 visit, participants will also have a pre-vaccination physical examination including height and body weight measurements, their vital signs will be recorded, and they will complete a survey on their health status and their health-related quality of life (ePRO instruments) undergo a Short Physical Performance Battery (SPPB), and medical conditions of interest will be collected.
+Some Screening procedures may be performed up to 8 days prior to vaccination on study Day 1.
+If Screening procedures are split over different days, eligibility criteria must be rechecked on the day of vaccination.
+On Study Day 1, the study team will verify eligibility criteria and participants will review and sign the Informed Consent Form (ICF), if they haven’t had a Screening Visit already, before study participants are randomized and the investigational vaccine (ExPEC9V) or placebo is administered.
+During the Day 1 visit, participants will also have a pre-vaccination physical examination including height and body weight measurements, their vital signs will be recorded, and they will complete a survey on their health status and their health-related quality of life (ePRO instruments) and undergo a multimorbidity checklist and Short Physical Performance Battery (SPPB).
 Prior to vaccination each participant will undergo blood sampling for immunogenicity.
-Post-vaccination, all participants will have a 30-minute observation period, and participants in the Safety Subset or the Safety and Immunogenicity Subset will be issued an eDiary.
+Post-vaccination, participants will have a 30-minute post-vaccination observation period and members of the Safety Subset will be issued an eDiary.

 At the conclusion of the Screening and Vaccination Visit, study participants will enter the Follow-up Period.
 Study visits in the form of telephone contact or in-person visits will occur on Day 15, Day 30, Day 61, Day 181, and Day 366 during Year 1 of the study.
-After Year 1, visits will occur on Day 731 (Year 2), and Day 1096 (Year 3).
-During study visits participants will have any adverse events recorded for the first year, and thereafter any serious adverse events related to the investigational study vaccine.
-All participants will have a study site visit on Day 30 where blood will be collected for immunogenicity and a physical examination will be performed for participants in the safety subset.
-For participants in the Immunogenicity Subset, blood samples will also be collected on day 181, Year 1, Year 2, and Year 3.
+After Year 1, visits will occur on Day 731 (Year 2), Day 1096 (Year 3) and Day 1462 (Year 4).
+During study visits participants will have any adverse events recorded for at least 6 months.
+Any related to the study vaccine will be recorded beyond this timeframe.
+All participants will have a study site visit on Day 30 where blood will be collected for immunogenicity and a physical examination will be performed.